 Alternatives to a Personal Loan

 Finding loans for the self-employed isn’t the easiest task.
-There are many personal loan documents required for self-employed borrowers, and sometimes even those aren't enough.
-You know your income is reliable, but the paperwork doesn't show it, at least not from the bank's perspective.
+There are many personal loan documents required for self-employed borrowers, and sometimes even those aren’t enough.
+You know your income is reliable, but the paperwork doesn’t show it, at least not from the bank’s perspective.
 You can scramble for approval, or you could think of alternative ways to get cash.
 You can search for a flexible lender that offers no stated income personal loans.

-Sell and Stay is a sale-leaseback arrangement.
-You sell your home to EasyKnock and get an agreed-upon portion of your equity.
-You remain in the home as a tenant until you’re ready to repurchase your home or relocate.
-There’s no rush, as long as you keep paying your agreed-upon rent.
+Sell & Stay is a sale-leaseback arrangement.
+You sell your home to EasyKnock, converting your home equity to cash.
+You then stay in the home as a renter until you’re ready to repurchase your home or relocate.

-Sell and Stay isn’t a loan, so you don’t have to submit any loan documentation.
+Sell & Stay isn’t a loan, so you don’t have to submit any loan documentation.
 As long as you have enough equity in your home, you’re golden.
 If you are an independent contractor, read our article about ways to get loans for independent contractors.
 Check it out today and find out how your equity can save you from the hassle of a personal loan.